written by @emylacapra

 In essence, with a soft fork, only one blockchain will remain valid as users adopt the update while with a hard fork, both the old and newly created blockchains exist on divergent paths.

-The best example of Bitcoin hard fork is what happened on 1st August 2017 when the strong disagreement over the blocksize led to a major split with the creation of a new chain of blocks and a consequent new cryptocurrency, Bitcoin Cash.
-This new currency effectively copied Bitcoin's UTXO set (user balances) onto a new ledger, so any Bitcoin owner would now simultaneously own and control the keys to the same number of Bitcoin Cash.
+One occurence that is commonly misconstrued as a hard fork happened on 1st August 2017 when the strong disagreement over the blocksize led to a major community split, causing creation of a new cryptocurrency, Bitcoin Cash.
+This new currency effectively copied Bitcoin's UTXO set (user balances) onto a new ledger, so any Bitcoin owner would now simultaneously own (via airdrop) the corresponding keys to the same number of Bitcoin Cash on its respective blockchain.

-In the case of Ethereum, for instance, due to the infamous DAO hack which led to the theft of $50million in cryptocurrency, the Ethereum Foundation created a new version of the Ethereum mainnet on 20 July 2016 in order to remove traces of the theft from the original Ethereum blockchain history.
+Conversely, in the case of Ethereum, due to the infamous DAO hack which led to the theft of $50million in cryptocurrency, the Ethereum Foundation created a new version of the Ethereum mainnet on 20 July 2016 in order to remove traces of the theft from the original Ethereum blockchain history.

 Two cryptocurrencies were created, Ethereum with ETH as the ticker, and the older, unaltered version of Ethereum was renamed and continued on as Ethereum Classic with ETC as the ticker.